octivi/php-cephclient/README.md

-Octivi - php-cephclient is a PHP module to communicate with Ceph's REST API
+Octivi - CephClient is a PHP module to communicate with Ceph's REST API
 ======================================